18F/agile-solicitation-builder/README.md

 * Create a new file in the [questions](https://github.com/18F/playbook-in-action/tree/master/app/src/questions) folder.

 * See [`XX_sample.js`](https://github.com/18F/playbook-in-action/blob/master/app/src/questions/XX_sample.js) to get an idea of what needs to be included in a page.

 1. Update the states to reflect the data fields you would like to collect on the page.
+(On line 6)

 2. Update the page number to order in the questions list on line 12.
 (This will need to match the custom components in the backend)

-3. Update the name of the `React class` to `ComponentName` (reflecting your component) and change that to the same on line 74.
+3. Update the name of the `React class` (line 14) to `ComponentName` (reflecting your component) and change that to the same on line 74.

 4. Update the render function to reflect your states that need to be changed, and add additional components as needed.
+(Lines 55-70)

 * To make the page visible in and accessible from the side bar you must add it to [`question_list.js`](https://github.com/18F/playbook-in-action/blob/master/app/src/question_list.js).